Evaluated by top doctors, dermatologists, and research scientists

 Pros:

-Powerful red + NIR wavelengths for true anti-aging benefits
+Powerful red + near infrared wavelengths for true anti-aging benefits (+ 2 more proven wavelengths unique to this mask!)

 No gap coverage for even, consistent results